Computer Science/Computer Information Systems (BS)

 You'll find a second family in your peers, professors, and a vibrant alumni network.
 An annual alumni panel provides the chance to network and learn about internship opportunities at nationally-recognized businesses and agencies.
 The annual May alumni banquet reunites this network with graduating seniors to celebrate achievements at all levels.

-Through research, co-op experience, and knowledge of cutting-edge technologies, you'll have what it takes to embark on any number of innovative computer science careers.
+Through research, co-op experience, and knowledge of cutting-edge technologies, you'll have what it takes to embark on a career in computer science.
 When you graduate, you won't just start your career—you'll continue the work you've been doing all along.

 Outlook & Outcomes

-Job outlook is projected to increase 13% from 2016-2026 for computer and information technology occupations as all aspects of society become more digitized.
+Job outlook is projected to increase 13% by 2030 for computer and information technology occupations as all aspects of society become more digitized.

 When comparing costs, we encourage you to look beyond sticker price.
 Because Widener is a private institution, we’re able to offer financial assistance that brings our exceptional education within reach.